Sett17/mdpaper/REFERENCE.md

   fontSize: 10
   characterSpacing: -0.75
   lineNumbers: true
-  mermaid: false
+  dot: false
 ```

 - `style`: This setting determines the color style of the code blocks in the generated PDF.
 The default value is `dracula`.
 Possible styles are visible in the [chroma](https://github.com/alecthomas/chroma) repository.
 - `fontSize`: This setting determines the font size of the code blocks in the generated PDF.
 The default value is `10`.
 This setting can also be overridden for individual code blocks.
 - `characterSpacing`: This setting determines the character spacing of the code blocks in the generated PDF.
 The default value is `-0.75`.
 This setting can be used to adjust the spacing between characters to improve readability.
 - `lineNumbers`: This setting determines whether line numbers should be included in the code blocks in the generated PDF.
 The default value is true.
 This setting can also be overridden for individual code blocks.
-- `mermaid`: This setting enables or disables the rendering of Mermaid diagrams in the generated PDF.
-The default value is `false`.
-This feature requires the installation of the `mmdc` command line tool from the [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) repo.
+- `mermaid`: This setting enables or disables the rendering of Graphviz DOT diagrams in the generated PDF.
+The default value is `true`.

 ## Cover page options